Understanding Blue Green Deployment Strategy

 In service discovery-based approach we use a service registry where services will be registered.
 Let’s take for example Netflix Eureka service registry.
 So, consumers of the service will not directly invoke specified endpoint URLs but will lookup URLs for services they want to invoke from the registry and then invoke those URLs.

-So when we need to switch traffic between Blue and Green instances it is done by registering of a new version of service with the same name and unregistering the old version (live version).
-So consumers continue to invoke the service in the same way relying on the service registry to provide it with the service URLs.
+So when we need to switch traffic between Blue and Green instances it is done by registering of a new version of the service with the same name and unregistering the old version (live version).
+So consumers continue to invoke the service, in the same way, relying on the service registry to provide it with the service URLs.
 It can be done in stages as below.

 - Deploy the new version of the service without registering it in the service registry.
 This is the Green version.
 The Live version we will call Blue version.
 We perform validation tests on the Green version independently.

 - If the tests are good, we register the Green version of the service with the same app name.
 So now Live traffic goes to both blue and green instance.

 - If everything seems normal, we unregister the Blue version and now live traffic goes only to Green instance.